smiledeep-star/student-productivity-dashboard/README.md

-# student-productivity-dashboard
+# Student Productivity Dashboard

-A student productivity dashboard built using HTML to organize tasks, schedules, and study resources.
-This project will be enhanced later with CSS and JavaScript.
+This project is a productivity dashboard designed for students to organize their tasks, schedules, and study resources.

+The project is currently built using HTML and will later be improved with CSS for styling and JavaScript for interactivity.